Automattic/wp-calypso/apps/editing-toolkit/README.md

 When writing tests try to approach them **from the perspective of how a user would interact with your component**.
 Approaching tests in this fashion provides greater confidence that tests will capture true component behaviors and avoids the need for costly refactoring should the component's implementation need to change.

 For more on this approach please see the [excellent introduction in the React Testing Library docs](https://testing-library.com/docs/react-testing-library/intro).

+## Rename Info

+This plugin was renamed from Full Site Editing Plugin to WordPress.com Editing Toolkit Pluginin 2020.
+The following changed to use "editing-toolkit" in place of "full-site-editing".

+- Directories and filenames referencing "full site editing"
+- Code referencing those filenames
+- Documentation
+- CI job names

+The following items did not change:

+- The plugin slug, which will remain `full-site-editing` due to rename limitations in WordPress.
+- The root full-site-editing-plugin.php file (to preserve the plugin slug).
+- The `full-site-editing` textdomain, also to reference the slug.
+- The \A8C\FSE php namespace may not ever be fully converted, since it is referenced in many places outside of the plugin.